The Dick Van Dyke Show

-Parents Need to Know
+What Parents Need to Know

-What's the story?
+What's the Story?

-THE DICK VAN DYKE SHOW (1961-1966) is a classic sitcom starring Dick Van Dyke and Mary Tyler Moore as Rob and Laura Petrie, a married suburban couple living their lives in the earl 1960s.
+THE DICK VAN DYKE SHOW (1961-1966) is a classic sitcom starring Dick Van Dyke and Mary Tyler Moore as Rob and Laura Petrie, a married suburban couple living their lives in the early 1960s.
 While Laura runs the house and stays home to raise son Ritchie (Larry Matthews), Rob works as the head writer for The Alan Brady Show, a fictitious New York variety show starring Carl Reiner, as the show's host.
 It's exciting work, but much of his time is spent keeping his co-writers, Buddy Sorrell (Morey Amsterdam) and Sally Rogers (Rose Marie) in check, especially when they make fun of the show's producer, Mel Cooley (Richard Deacon).
 Folks like the Petrie's next-door neighbors, Jerry and Mildred (Jerry Paris and Ann Morgan Guilbert), and Rob's brother Stacey (Jerry Van Dyke) often add to the day-to-day fun.